eberban/eberban/books/reference_en/src/intro/morpho.md

 space).
 In written media, a sequence of words is typically, but not necessarily, separated by spaces (" ").

 > **For the advanced reader:** you may have noticed that all words start with
 > either a vowel (preceded by a pause), or a non-sonorant; and that all words
 > end with either a vowel or a sonorant.
 This is by design.
 > As we will later see, these seemingly artificial restrictions involving
 > sonorants ensure that, even if words (except borrowings) are strung together
 > without any spaces between them, they can still be uniquely decomposed (i.e.
 > spaces can be deterministically added back).
 This may seem unimportant, and
 > indeed in written media spaces are not particularly obnoxious &ndash; they
 > are recommended, even.
 But in spoken form spaces correspond to pauses, and
 > this unique decomposition property suddenly becomes important: it means that,
 > while speaking, we do not need to pause between every two words!
 For our
 > fellow language nerds out there: this cool property is also known as
 > self-segmenting morphophonology :-)
 >
->  Additionally, there is a mandatory pause at the end of borrowings, allowing
+> Additionally, the penultimate vowel of borrowings is stressed, allowing
 > segmenting to work with borrowings as well.

 ## Permissible consonant pairs